-We quantified the uncertainty in SRC and Schoener's D related to the climate scenarios, GCMs, and climate data source.
-For SRC (difference in summed scores), we quantified the proportion of deviance explained by climate data modalities using linear models (LM, assuming Gaussian errors), with SRC as the response variables, and the aforementioned sources of uncertainty as explanatory variables, following Baker et al. (2016).
+We quantified the uncertainty in SRC (difference in summed scores and Schoener's D) related to the climate scenarios, GCMs, and climate data source.
+For the difference in summed scores, we quantified the proportion of deviance explained by climate data modalities using linear models (LM, assuming Gaussian errors), with SRC as the response variables, and the aforementioned sources of uncertainty as explanatory variables, following Baker et al. (2016).
 We then assessed the proportion of deviance explained by each source of uncertainty f as follows: